-A1 species, Sp pecies hybridize with any Federal or Florida-listed Endangered or Threatened ecies of Special Concern, or economically important species (e.g., exhibit etic invasion)?
-Yes Yes Provide information below .
-Enter a conclusion on page R-17 of No unless limited use approved.
-Go to Section D for details on how to make a proposal for specified and limited use for the species. 🗌 No Go to question A2 If yes s, then provid e name of listed or economically important species & information sources: A2 Has this sp 20 years if ecies been introduced to Florida within the last 10 years if herbaceous, or last woody?
-Yes Use Predictive Tool and so indicate on page R-1 🗌 No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 pecies have a record of causing problems in other regions with similar habitats e to Florida?
-Yes Provide evidence below, Use Predictive Tool and so indicate on page R-1 🗌 No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier.
-If yes s, then give ev vidence of where and what problems this species has caused: Section D is on page R-19
+Secti Section A A1 Does this species hybridize with any Federal or Florida-listed Endangered or The species, Species of Special Concern, or economically important species (e.g., exl pollen /genetic invasion)?
+Secti A1 If yes A2 A3 Yes Provide information below .
+Enter a conclusion on page R-17 of N unless limited use approved.
+Go to Section D for details on how a proposal for specified and limited use for the species. 🖌 No Go to question A2 If yes s, then provide e name of listed or economically important species & information sources: A2 Has this sp 20 years if ecies been introduced to Florida within the last 10 years if herbaceous, or last woody?
+Yes Use Predictive Tool and so indicate on page R-1 ✔ No Highlight attached distribution records that show presence in Florida before 10 or 20 years ago or attach other evidence and Go to question A3 A3 pecies have a record of causing problems in other regions with similar habitats e to Florida?
+Yes Provide evidence below, Use Predictive Tool and so indicate on page R-1 If yes ✔ No Enter a conclusion of Not considered a problem species at this time and may be recommended by IFAS faculty on page R-1 but reassess if invasion of natural areas is recorded or within 10 years, whichever is earlier.
+NO EV NO EVIDENCE OF THIS SPECIES CAUSING PROBLEMS IN OTHER REGIONS WITH SIMILAR CLIM Section D is on page R-19